Nicobgn/freshinstaller/README.md

 I hope this would help someone lazy like me lol.

 ## Development
-The scripts also offers installation of a few development tools \
+The scripts offers installation of a few development tools \
 and languages, such as:
 | Type | Name |
 | ---- | ---- |